 Prototyping

-Prototyping is an essential stage of the product development process, the method by which sketches and 3D CAD design become tangible objects.
-Prototypes can have a multitude of purposes, from demonstrating a concept’s look and feel to confirming the feasibility of a high-risk feature.
-A proof-of-concept (PoC) prototype is a way to test if an idea can be made to function properly and is usually the first type of prototyping, during Phase 1 of the Product Development Process.
-Towards the end of the process, a production-ready prototype typically includes all the parts, each having undergone design for manufacturing and specific material selection, that will comprise the mass-produced units.
-During every step of the process, feedback gathered from prototype testing is crucial in launching a successful product.
+Prototyping is an essential stage of the product development process, the method by which designs and concepts become tangible objects.
+Prototyping can fill a multitude of purposes, from demonstrating a concept’s look and feel to confirming the feasibility of a high-risk feature to production-ready assembly confirmation.
+During every step of the design process, feedback gathered from prototype testing is crucial in launching a successful product.

-As part of our services, Simplexity advises on the best manufacturing process for a given prototype part.
-We work regularly with vendors capable of standard prototyping techniques – such as 3D printing, urethane casting, and soft tooling – as well as advanced part production techniques, such as metal injection molding, thixomolding, and RTV casting.
-We also have experience prototyping overmolded parts, as well as flexible components, such as O-rings, gaskets, and seals.
+- Manufacturing readiness support - Simplexity’s manufacturing engineering team and network of preferred vendors advises on the best manufacturing process for a given part.
+Simplexity engineers work regularly with vendors capable of standard prototyping techniques – such as 3D printing, urethane casting, and soft tooling – as well as advanced part production techniques, such as injection molding, thixomolding, and casting.

-Whether the needed parts get built in-house or by one of our external partners, our clients can be sure that Simplexity is using prototyping techniques that are appropriate to meet the design intent.
+Whether the needed parts get built in-house or by one of our external partners, our clients can be sure that Simplexity is using prototyping techniques that are appropriate to optimally meet the design intent.

 “Our partnership with Simplexity has been outstanding.
 In a time when other such integrators have (amazingly) dropped the ball or seemingly don’t want the business, I can always rely on Simplexity to hit that ball out of the park.”